meronogbai/portfolio-legacy/README.md

 1. Fork the repo and clone it.
 1. `cd` into the project directory.
-1. Run `npm install` to install the necessary dependencies.
+1. Execute `npm install` to install the necessary dependencies.

 ## Usage

-1. Spin up a local server that auto reloads when you edit and save your code by executing `netlify dev`.
-1. Execute `npm run build` when you're ready to deploy.
+Execute `netlify dev` to open the project in your default browser.

 ## Deploy